eclipse-iofog/documentation/architecture/k8s/README.md

 ...
 ```

-#### Manage Agents
+#### 2. Manage Agents

+Agents are edge devices running the ioFog Agent stack.

-*Agents cannot be created / deleted via kubectl as this would involve Operator SSHing into Agents.*
+Agents cannot be created / deleted via `kubectl` as this would involve the Operator SSHing into remote hosts to install/uninstall the ioFog Agent stack.

 ```
 kubectl edit agent NAME